-21. In Fiscal Year 2020, did your agency close the ten oldest consultations that were reported pending in your Fiscal Year 2019 Annual FOIA Report?
+21. In Fiscal Year 2021, did your agency close the ten oldest consultations that were reported pending in Section XII.C. of your Fiscal Year 2020 Annual FOIA Report?

-The agency did not have any pending consultations as of the end of FY 2019.
+The agency did not have any pending consultations as of the end of FY 2020.

-22. If no, please provide the number of these consultations your agency was able to close by the end of the fiscal year, as listed in Section XII.C. of your Fiscal Year 2019

-Annual FOIA Report.
-If you had fewer than ten total oldest consultations to close, please indicate that.
+22. If no, please provide the number of these consultations your agency was able to close by the end of the fiscal year, as listed in Section XII.C. of your Fiscal Year 2020 Annual FOIA Report.
+If you had less than ten total oldest consultations to close, please indicate that.

-E. Additional Information on Ten Oldest Requests, Appeals, and Consultations & Plans:

-23. Briefly explain any obstacles your agency faced in closing its ten oldest requests, appeals, and consultations from Fiscal Year 2019.
+- E. Additional Information on Ten Oldest Requests, Appeals, and Consultations & Plans: - 23.
+Briefly explain any obstacles your agency faced in closing its ten oldest requests, appeals, and consultations from Fiscal Year 2020.

-The FLRA closed all of its oldest requests in FY 2020 and had no outstanding appeals or consultations at the end of FY 2019.
+The FLRA had no outstanding requests, appeals, or consultations at the end of FY 2020.